alexesteveshq/website_attribute_image/website_attribute_image/README.md

 Usage
 -----

 After installation, navigate to Inventory > Configuration > Attributes.
 You can add images to attribute values from there, and they will be displayed on the product pages of your website.
+Attribute type must be a radio button.

 .. image:: https://via.placeholder.com/800x400
    :alt: Usage Image